MicrosoftDocs/win32/desktop-src/uxguide/inter-mouse.md

 - **Make the mouse wheel affect the object with the most specific scope.** For example, if the pointer is over a scrollable list box control in a scrollable pane within a scrollable window, the mouse wheel affects the list box control.
 - **Don't change the input focus when using the mouse wheel.**
 - Give the mouse wheel the following effects:
   - For scrollable windows, panes, and controls:
     - **Rotating the mouse wheel scrolls the object vertically, where rotating up scrolls up.** For the wheel to have natural mapping, rotating the mouse wheel should never scroll horizontally because doing so is disorienting and unexpected.
       - **If the Ctrl key is pressed, rotating the mouse wheel zooms the object,** where rotating up zooms in and rotating down zooms out.
       - **Tilting the mouse wheel scrolls the object horizontally.**
   - For zoomable windows and panes (without scrollbars):
     - **Rotating the mouse wheel zooms the object,** where rotating up zooms in and rotating down zooms out.
     - Tilting the mouse wheel has no effect.
   - For tabs:
     - **Rotating the mouse wheel can change the current tab,** regardless of the orientation of the tabs.
     - Tilting the mouse wheel has no effect.
   - If the Shift and Alt keys are depressed, the mouse wheel has no effect.
 - **Use the Windows system settings for the vertical scroll size (for rotating) and horizontal scroll size (for tilting).** These settings are configurable through the Mouse control panel item.
 - **Make rotating the mouse wheel more rapidly result in scrolling more rapidly.** Doing so allows users to scroll large documents more efficiently.
 - **For scrollable windows, consider having clicking the mouse wheel button put the window in "reader mode."** Reader mode plants a special scroll origin icon and scrolls the window in a direction and speed relative to the scroll origin.

 ![screen shot of page with scroll-origin icon ](images/inter-mouse-image32.png)

-In this example, Windows Internet Explorer supports reader mode.
+*Internet Explorer supports reader mode, which features the scroll-origin icon*

 ### Hiding the pointer

 - **Don't hide the pointer.** Exceptions:
   - Presentation applications running in full screen presentation mode may hide the pointer.
 However, the pointer must be restored immediately when users move the mouse, and can be rehidden after two seconds of inactivity.
   - Environments without a mouse (such as kiosks) can permanently hide the pointer.
 - By default, Windows hides the pointer while the user is typing in a text box.
 This Windows system setting is configurable through the Mouse control panel item.

 ### Activity pointers